jjhegedus/engine-docs/source/index.md

 The sidecar is a package that you add to your server.
 It runs a proxy next to your server, in the same container or environment as your server.

-The sidecar package includes a pre-built Engine proxy binary; this binary spawns an Engine process side-by-side with the your GraphQL server's process.
+The sidecar package includes a pre-built Engine proxy binary.
+This binary spawns an Engine process side-by-side with the your GraphQL server's process.
 Incoming GraphQL operations get routed through the proxy and then into your server.

 If you are already using [Apollo Optics](https://www.apollodata.com/optics/), the sidecar does not have to replace the [Optics agent](https://github.com/apollographql/optics-agent-js) (which is a tracing agent).
 You can run the Engine proxy and an Apollo Tracing package in conjunction with the Optics agent, which uses a slightly different data format to report trace information.